Ohtani done on mound in his standout 2-way season for Angels - WHIZ News

 Maddon said it was a mutual decision after a conversation with Ohtani (9-2, 3.18 ERA) that the strong AL MVP candidate not pitch in the season finale Sunday at Seattle.

-Ohtani, the American League starting pitcher in the All-Star Game and also in the leadoff spot as the designated hitter, struck out 10 batters in each of his final two pitching starts.
+The American League starting pitcher in the All-Star Game and also in the leadoff spot as the designated hitter, Ohtani struck out 10 batters in each of his final two pitching starts.
 The last was a no-decision in the home finale against the Mariners on Sunday, when he allowed one run over seven innings.

 “Obviously if we were trying to make the playoffs and in a pennant race and not eliminated, he’d be the first guy out there.
 In this situation, we just didn’t see the upside,” general manager Perry Minasian said.
 “What he’s done has been pretty amazing.
 It’s been fun to watch.
 I look forward to seeing what he can do next year.
 I know this sounds crazy, but I still think there’s another level and I can’t wait to see it.”